devarjya27/CTF_writeups/niteCTF 2024/La Casa De Papel.md

         print("\nAlice: IMPOSTERRRR")
 ```

-So all i did was connect to the remote server and initially did `practice convo` and hashed `Bob`.
-Now for `fool alice` entered the username `Bob` and entered the hash which was returned in `practice_convo` when we are prompted for `HMAC`
+I connected to the remote server and started with the `practice_convo` command, where I entered the username `Bob`.
+The server returned an `HMAC` as the output.
+For the `fool_alice` step, I used the same username `Bob` and provided the previously returned `HMAC` as the response when prompted for it.

 The bot returns `G0t_Th3_G0ld_B3rl1nale`
 ```